flyboss/osGOGOGO/README.md

 # osGOGOGO
-This is our final operating system project we will endeavor no pause
+This is our final operating system project. we will endeavor no pause.